StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 ] add StatisticalRethinking
 ```

-but in most cases this package will be a dependency of another package or project, e.g. StatisticalRethinkingStan.jl or StatisticalRethinkingTuring.jl.
+but in most cases this package will be a dependency of another package or project, e.g. SR2StanPluto.jl or SR2TuringPluto.jl.

 ## Documentation